marcusfrdk/folder-mapper/README.md

 ## How to use

-In order to use the function, simply run the following command and replacing PATH with the path to the folder you want to map.
+Run the following command and replace PATH with the path to the folder you want to map.
 ```
 $ python3 main.py PATH
 ```